“Shame corrodes the very part of us that believes we are capable of change”.

 (Brené Brown, I Thought It Was Just Me)

-At our current overall state of evolution, shame is a terrible way of keeping people in line as well as a primitive one, since it operates entirely through fear rather than through love.
-Our societies today, fractured as they are, are quite advanced enough to do without shame as an increasingly ineffective moral guardian.
+At humanity’s current overall state of evolution, shame is a terrible way of keeping people in line as well as a primitive one, since it operates entirely through fear rather than through love.
+In our societies today, fractured as they are, shame has become an increasingly ineffective moral guardian, and we are quite advanced enough to do without it.

 Hence in a restorative justice system, such as that practised by some American first nations and many other ‘tribal’ communities until recent times, where a group of mainly conscious individuals also includes some who are less self-aware, healing comes about not by blaming and shaming but by a process in which ‘transgressors’ get to hear at first hand the effects of their actions on others and thus to expand their consciousness.